arrrrrmin/albert-guide/README.md

     * `0` labels the second segment as consecutively
     * `1` labels the second segment as incorrect/*random*
     * Note that `next_sentence_labels` was moved from BERT unchanged
-        * i guess to make it easier for libs like Huggingface a or Spacy to update their code
+        * i guess to make it easier for orgs huggingface/transformers or spacy/transformers to update their code

 ## Records